 Information technology — Security techniques — Digital signature schemes giving message recovery — Part 2: Integer factorization based mechanisms

-ISO/IEC 9796-2:2010 specifies the method for key production for the three signature schemes.
-However, techniques for key management and for random number generation (as required for the randomized signature scheme), are outside the scope of ISO/IEC 9796-2:2010.
+The method for key production for the three signature schemes is specified in this part of ISO/IEC 9796.
+However, techniques for key management and for random number generation (as required for the randomized signature scheme), are outside the scope of this part of ISO/IEC 9796.

 |Get this standard||Prices exclude GST|